 Kevin Rempel has surmounted incredible life-challenges to reach the Olympic podium and now to bring his powerful message of hope and resilience to audiences through his speaking and writing.

 Kevin Rempel is a 2013 World Champion and 2014 Sochi Paralympic bronze medalist in sledge hockey with an incredible story of overcoming a tremendous amount of adversity.

 After a freestyle motocross accident left Kevin an incomplete paraplegic at the age of 23, he was told by doctors he would likely never walk again.

 Adding to this, Kevin had to deal with his father, Gerry, who fell from a tree while deer hunting, leaving him a complete paraplegic only one year from retirement.

-Unfortunately Gerry couldn’t deal with living with his circumstances and took his own life in July 2007.
+Unfortunately, Gerry couldn’t deal with living with his circumstances and took his own life in July 2007.

 Since then, he has travelled the world, inspired thousands of people, and has been featured around the world in media such as CBC, TSN, and BBC Sport.

 Kevin’s story has been featured often over the years.
-Here are two of the topdocumentaries available by TSN and Accessible Media Inc.
+Here are two of the top documentaries available by TSN and Accessible Media Inc.